Jerome Laxale: House of Representatives (2022–present)

+Political positions

+Since entering federal politics, Laxale has been a vocal advocate for stronger environmental protections.
+He has been critical of the Albanese government's gas strategy, and has urged for a shift away from new gas investments.
+He has pushed for a greater focus on renewable energy and emissions reduction, arguing that continued gas expansion undermines Australia's climate commitments.
+His stance aligns with concerns raised by environmental groups and members of the Labor Party who see the gas strategy as inconsistent with net-zero goals.

-In June 2023 Laxale called for the banning of single-use disposable coffee cups in Parliament House.
+In June 2023, Laxale called for the banning of single-use disposable coffee cups in Parliament House.

-In December 2023 Laxale and other Labor MPs urged the Treasurer to take stronger action against the cost of living crisis.
-This led to the Government announcing more energy bill relief and the changes to the stage three tax cuts.
+Laxale is an advocate for abolishing credit and debit card surcharge fees.

+Laxale is a member of the Labor Left faction.

 Personal life

 Laxale has a son and twin daughters from a previous marriage.
-Laxale's current partner is Jo Taranto.
+His current partner is Jo Taranto.

 Laxale has lived in the City of Ryde and the electorate of Bennelong since 2006.
 He lives in North Ryde.

 Laxale is fluent in French.
 In his first speech to Parliament, he included French and Mauritian Creole phrases.